crypto101/book/building-blocks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 RSA encryption and decryption relies on modular arithmetic.
-You may want to review the :ref:`modular arithmetic primer <Modular arithmetic>` before continuing.
+You may want to review the :ref:`modular arithmetic primer <modular-arithmetic>` before continuing.

 This section describes the simplified math problem behind RSA, commonly